Future of the water sector

 Select a topic below or scroll down to browse all topics.

-Affinity Water have commissioned KMPG to identify potential new business models and new business activities that might emerge in the water and wastewater sectors now and in the future.
+Affinity Water has commissioned KMPG to identify potential new business models and new business activities that might emerge in the water and wastewater sectors now and in the future.
 (December 2016)

 Anglian Water, United Utilities and Yorkshire Water have considered the major long term challenges and uncertainties facing the water sector and their implications for the future of the sector.